gaultier/blog/write_a_game_from_scratch_with_x11.md

 And that's it.
 Spoiler alert: every step is 1-3 X11 messages that we need to craft and send.
 The only messages that we receive are the keyboard and mouse events.
 It's really not much at all!

 We will implement this in the [Odin programming language](https://odin-lang.org/) which I really enjoy.
 But if you want to follow along with C or anything really, go for it.
 All we need is to be able to open a Unix socket, send and receive data on it, and load an image into memory.
-We will use PNG for thats since Odin has in its standard library support for PNGs, but we could also very easily use a simple format like PPM (like I did in the linked Wayland article) that is trivial to parse.
+We will use PNG for that, since Odin has in its standard library support for PNGs, but we could also very easily use a simple format like PPM (like I did in the linked Wayland article) that is trivial to parse.
 Since Odin has support for both in its standard library, it does not really matter, and I stuck with PNG since it's more space-efficient.

 Finally, if you're into writing X11 applications even with libraries, lots of things in X11 are undocumented or underdocumented, and this article can be a good learning resource.
+As a bonus, you can also follow along with pure Wayland, using my previous Wayland article.

 Or perhaps you simply enjoy, like me, peeking behind the curtain to understand the magician's tricks.
 It almost always ends up with: "That's it?
 That's all there is to it?".